 I hope this Instructable will help you find new uses for your old broken laptop.
 Once you have the keyboard working, you can use a video converter card to drive the LCD.
 You can even make the touchpad work if your Teensy has two I/O pins left.
 The TMK code has a touchpad to USB option that can be enabled during the build process.
-The Teensy LC will need a level translator but the Teensy 3.2 has 5 volt tolerant I/O and can directly drive the touchpad.
 If you are using Teensyduino, I have modified the touchpad code from Playground Arduino so it outputs over USB.
 The code and documentation are at my Github repo.
-I merged the touchpad code with the Dell Latitude D630 keyboard code so you have an example to follow.